coder/guts/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/coder/guts.svg)](https://pkg.go.dev/github.com/coder/guts)

 `guts` is a tool to convert golang types to typescript for enabling a consistent type definition across the frontend and backend.
-It is intended to be called and customized as a library, rather than as a command line tool.
+It is intended to be called and customized as a library, rather than as a command line executable.

 See the [simple example](./example/simple) for a basic usage of the library.
 ```go